 Selected topics not covered by regular catalog offerings.
 Content and unit credit to be determined by the Office of Instruction and faculty.
-May be offered in a lecture and/or laboratory format.
+Offered in a lecture and/or laboratory format.
 Pass/No Pass only.
-Nondegree applicable.
+Non-degree applicable.

 299 SELECTED TOPICS IN BUSINESS